serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 First, a little background on the solution we'll be digging into.

-If you're a web developer like me, you probably relish the challenge of building your personal website from scratch.
-It's a great opportunity to test-drive new technologies and explore creative solutions to complicated problems.
+As a web developer, I relish the challenge of building my personal website from scratch.
+It's a great opportunity to test-drive new technologies and spend way too much time on creative solutions to weird problems.

-That recent challenge for me?
+My most recent weird problem?
 Adding a gallery to showcase my photography.
-It was way more complicated than it sounds; I had some strict requirements for the feature that presented some pretty non-trivial problems:
+It was way more complicated than it sounds; I had some strict requirements:

 - The site was statically generated and hosted on [Netlify](https://www.netlify.com/), so there was no admin console or upload form to add or manage photos.
 - Because it was being built from a GitHub repo, I didn't want to upload my photos along with the rest of the site.
 That would require me to write scripts to generate different image sizes for mobile.